 It is not surprising that Granada’s Alhambra and Seville’s Alcázar attract thousands of visitors every year.
 These beautifully restored Moorish palace-fortresses in Spain’s Andalusían region are simply enchanting.
 Yet, because of their overwhelming popularity, it is almost impossible to capture that perfect image of a caliphal arched window or a tranquil Moorish courtyard without a tourist walking aimlessly into shot.
 One either has to arrive at these heritage sites ten minutes before closing and avoid the merciless security personnel herding everyone out, or pay someone very handsomely indeed (apparently) to be allowed a visit outside opening hours to be sure no one spoils that desired Instagram photo.
 Or… there is a third way.

 Not nearly as as grand but still rather impressive, is Málaga’s Alcazaba.
 Even though it has enough restored horseshoe arches and lush foliage to excite any visitor wishing to experience life as a Moor, the Alcazaba seems to be Andalucía’s best kept secret; even at the height of summer, one can wander around its grounds with relatively very little company.
-As a result, I took some rather pleasing photos of Málaga’s Moorish palace without a pesky tourist in sight…. or in shot.
+As a result, I took some rather pleasing photos and footage of Málaga’s Moorish palace without a pesky tourist in sight…. or in shot.

 From the Alcazaba, one can carry on up the hill it sits upon, not just to enjoy the stunning views across the capital of the Costa del Sol…